sasq64/bass/docs/META.md

 * `!align <bytes>`

 Align the _Program Counter_ so it is evenly dividable with _bytes_.
-Normal use case is `!align 256` to ensure page boundry.
+Normal use case is `!align 256` to ensure page boundary.

 ##  `!pc`